What is Employee Productivity?

-It is also important to show appreciation when an employee goes above and beyond for their job, team or customers.
+It is also important to show appreciation when employees go above and beyond for their job, team or customers.

-Employee appreciation can come in the form of Employee Rewards, Employee Recognition, or Employee Gifts, but if you need the top pointers, read our article on 30 of the best employee appreciation ideas going around.
+Employee appreciation can come in Employee Rewards, Employee Recognition, or Employee Gifts, but if you need the top pointers, read our article on 30 of the best employee appreciation ideas.